Sweetness and sugar are hugely complicated. And they are also hugely controversial.

-There is also a huge amount of nonsense talked about some sugars (and artificial sweeteners) being “better”, causing lower “sugar spikes” etc. that should be debunked (‘hat tip’ to Professor Tim Spector, who covers this in his soon-to-be-released new book; and yes, we will be holding another Craft Chocolate in Conversation with him in the Autumn).
+There is also a huge amount of nonsense talked about some sugars (and artificial sweeteners) being ‘better’, causing lower ‘sugar spikes’ etc. that should be debunked (‘hat tip’ to Professor Tim Spector, who covers this in his book, and who will be joining us for another Craft Chocolate in Conversation session).

 So whilst you read this post (and apologies for the length), please do try some bars sweetened with alternatives to refined cane sugar.
 And do try some approachable 100% bars too.
 Savour them from a texture, flavour and taste perspective.
 Revel in being moderate.

 What is sugar?

 To quote from Wikipedia: “Sugar is the generic name for sweet-tasting, soluble carbohydrates, many of which are used in food.
 Table sugar, granulated sugar, or regular sugar, refers to sucrose, a disaccharide composed of glucose and fructose”.